 The Hyde Park Hotel may have undergone some drastic renovations in the past, but a few things have remained constant, including their love of sports, cheap pool tables, and the trusty TAB.
 Take a seat, place a bet, and get stuck into your game of choice from the 4 plasma screens or projector, with a side of beer of course—there are over 20 draught beers on tap.

 Despite appearances, Varsity Bar is most definitely a sports bar, but we’re betting it’s unlike any you’ve ever set foot in.
 The focus here is on all-things American—everything from major league baseball to competitive fraternity & sorority games like ping pong and Buck Hunter.
-The menu includes all the favourites we know and love from Varsity Burgers in Northbridge, and with student-friendly prices there’s fun times ahead for all.
+The menu includes all the favourites we know and love from Varsity Burgers in Northbridge, and with student-friendly prices, there are fun times ahead for all.

 Patriots Sports Bar